 - 1. Working Data Files These files are used to enter transactions and create reports.
 These are also called the Company Files.
 (File Extension .QBW) - 2.
 Portable Company Files -These files are a compact version of the company data files and are used to transport the file between computers.
-These files should never be used to back up your QuickBooks data.
-These files must be "Restored" to a working data file to be used.
-(File Extension .OBM) - 3.
+These files should never be used to back up your QuickBooks data because they omit non-financial content such as logos and templates.
+Portable files must be "Restored" to a working data file to be used.
+(File Extension .QBM) - 3.
 Backup Files -These files are a compressed version of the company data files and are used as backup to safeguard the information.
 These files cannot be used directly within QuickBooks and must be "Restored" to working data file format.
 (File Extension .QBB)